jonfernq/Digital-Philology/Theory/ParadigmsOfWarAndSociety.md

 The capture of large numbers of slaves was common in ancient and medieval societies around the eastern Mediterranean, where Sparta, for example, rose to prominence on the backs of slaves.
 The reign of the Abbasids also depended on a constant supply of enslaved tribesmen-warriors from their periphery.
 In Japan, the scarcity of labor due to epidemics and other disasters led to a series of population crashes from the eighth to the eleventh century, resulting in extreme violence used to make peasants work the land.
 Old Kingdom Egypt and other ancient societies also relocated defeated populations where they would be more useful.
 Furthermore, skilled craftsmen of defeated cities were often counted as booty by Hittites.

+Checklist of comparative points:

+- 1. Scarcity of resources extended to people themselves in certain historical contexts.
+- 2. Indigenous peoples were captured for forced labor, marriage, or to replace lost individuals in North America.
+- 3. Colonial Ibero-America relied heavily on forcibly appropriated indigenous labor.
+- 4. The Atlantic slave trade represents a stark example of the exploitation of enslaved Africans.
+- 5. The Sulu Sultanate of the Philippines in the nineteenth century also relied on slave labor.
+- 6. The capture of large numbers of slaves was common in ancient and medieval societies around the eastern Mediterranean.
+- 7. Sparta rose to prominence on the backs of slaves in ancient Greece.
+- 8. The reign of the Abbasids depended on a constant supply of enslaved tribesmen-warriors from their periphery.
+- 9. Japan experienced scarcity of labor due to epidemics and other disasters, leading to a series of population crashes from the eighth to the eleventh century.
+- 10 Extreme violence was used in Japan to make peasants work the land during population crashes.
+- 11. Old Kingdom Egypt and other ancient societies relocated defeated populations where they would be more useful.
+- 12. Skilled craftsmen of defeated cities were often counted as booty by Hittites in ancient societies.

 ### Populations

 Population numbers determined the maximum size of armed forces in these societies.
 While non-state groups could produce forces numbering only in the dozens, larger confederacies could field armies of a thousand or more.
 Increasing scale of polities corresponded with more sophisticated military practices, as evidenced by cross-cultural statistics.
 Ancient and medieval societies fielded armies starting at several thousand and reaching hundreds of thousands, allowing for more complex military tactics.
 Imperial centers, such as the Aztecs and the Athenian Delian League, were able to create professional armies with a variety of fighters well beyond what individual city-states could muster.
 The Carolingian empire expanded through its ability to mobilize overwhelming numbers, and the expanded field armies of ninth-century conquests were similarly large in scale.